- Public Works & Mobility

 Ultimately, cleaner water reduces risk to economies and each Missoula resident can help.
 Yet, design and engineer teams build the foundation for a longer-term impact to reduce a site’s pollution from entering our already impaired Missoula waterways.
-See this EPA fact-sheet on how designing for storm water can save money, with examples across the nation.
+See the EPA website for stormwater design and it's potential cost savings, with examples across the nation.

 Design For Construction

 Traditional construction practices may cause errors in your site’s stormwater designs.
 Avoid the most common errors with this EPA-recommended LID Construction Guide.